 I looked around the house for clues as my mind raced.
 There was so much about this place that didn’t fit, simply because it was so ordinary, so domesticated.
 The pictures on the wall hung symmetrically and showed a wife and at least three grown sons but a careful inspection of the house showed no visible evidence of anyone else living in the house.
 No other shoes lying around, no other jackets hanging on the coat rack, no post-it notes stuck to the fridge, nothing.

 I squinted at the clock and noticed that it was only 4:30 pm when he started posturing for the door.
 He said that he had some business to take care of downtown.
 When I said that I thought I should call for an Uber, he insisted that he would drop me off at my apartment because he was headed that way anyhow.
-In the car, cruising down the 51 South, I wondered what business he could possibly have in south Phoenix on Thanksgiving but my aching head had put my inquiring mind at a pause.
+In the cozy, black leather passenger seat of his Cadillac Deville, cruising down the 51 South, I wondered what business he could possibly have in South Phoenix on Thanksgiving but my aching head had put my inquiring mind at a pause.

 Back at school after the long weekend, we had to re-teach all of our policies and procedures.
-The students all came back with a vengeance, they were like banshees.
+The students all came back with a vengeance, like a mob of banshees or something.
 They were off the wall going on about all the crazy adventures they had and the fact that that guy, that thing, El Medico, if that was even a thing, may or may not have delivered turkeys and other goodies to some of the student’s houses.
-They were going crazy about it, you would have thought Pit Bull had delivered the turkeys himself.
-It was crazy, all it takes for 8th graders to forget everything you’ve taught them about how to behave civilly in school, is a long weekend.
-After Thanksgiving, the countdown to the Winter break is so on.
+They were going crazy about it, you would have thought J. Lo had delivered the turkeys herself.
+It was crazy, all it takes for 11th graders to forget everything you’ve taught them about how to behave civilly in school, is a long weekend.
+After Thanksgiving, the countdown to the Winter break was so on.

 Needless to say, the students get pretty excited this time of year as well.
 A lot more students than I had expected were talking about taking trips over the holiday, I guess I shouldn’t have been so surprised, but I was.
 Lots of kids talked about movies they were going to see and what they expected to get for Christmas and that character, El Medico kept coming up.
 From what I could gather, about half the kids believed that he was real and about half thought it was made up.
 A myth, like Santa or Chupacabra.
 He seemed to have struck on all the holidays so far this year but apparently Christmas was his bread and butter, his pinto and beans.